catamphetamine/node-archiver/README.md

 // Add a directory from disk.
 archive.includeDirectory("/path/to/directory", "directory")

-// Add a directory from disk, putting its contents at the root of archive. archive.includeDirectory("/path/to/directory")
+// Add a directory from disk, putting its contents at the root of archive,
+// i.e. without creating a sub-directory.
+archive.includeDirectory("/path/to/directory")

-// Add all files matching a "glob" pattern. archive.includeFilesByMatch("/path/to/directory", "file*.txt")
+// Add all files that match a "glob" pattern relative to a certain directory. archive.includeFilesByMatch("/path/to/directory", "file*.txt")

-// Finalize the archive, i.e. we are done adding files to it. const archiveDataStream = archive.write()
+// Finalize the archive, i.e. nothing else will be added to it.
+// It will start writing the archive data from this point. const archiveDataStream = archive.write()

 // Pipe the archive data to an output stream.